 Q: What are the benefits of CloudTrail?

+CloudTrail helps you prove compliance, improve security posture, and consolidate activity records across regions and accounts.
 CloudTrail provides visibility into user activity by recording actions taken on your account.
 CloudTrail records important information about each action, including who made the request, the services used, the actions performed, parameters for the actions, and the response elements returned by the AWS service.
-This information helps you to track changes made to your AWS resources and to troubleshoot operational issues.
+This information helps you track changes made to your AWS resources and troubleshoot operational issues.
 CloudTrail makes it easier to ensure compliance with internal policies and regulatory standards.
 For more details, refer to the AWS compliance white paper “Security at scale: Logging in AWS”.

 Q: Who should use CloudTrail?